berkeley-physics111a/lab10/README.md

 ### Installing the last dependency

 You should already have NumPy and Matplotlib installed; see the 'Prerequisite Software' section.
+We're now going to install the package which controls the ADS.

 #### With git